Post Primary Transfer 2023-2025

 The following circular provides advice for the principals and boards of governors of grant-aided primary and post primary schools in relation to the Department’s consideration of requests from schools to temporarily vary the school’s approved admission and or enrolment numbers.

-The Department has produced a form which all primary and post primary schools should use when seeking a temporary variation from School Access Team in the Department.
+The Department has produced a form which all primary and post primary schools should use when seeking a Temporary Variation from the Department.
 It is available to download along with the circular.

 Timetables for school admissions

-This circular provides the timetables for primary and post-primary procedures under Open Enrolment for admissions to take place in September 2020.
+This circular provides the timetables for pre-school, primary and post-primary procedures under Open Enrolment for admissions to take place in September 2024.

 Pre-school / nursery admissions